 - Motor: includes both gross motor skills such as crawling and sitting and fine motor skills such as gripping and pointing

-Along with psychometric tools, a comprehensive assessment also requires a consultation process that typically a developmental history interview with parents and teacher consultations.
-The results of the assessment are provided in a written report and the Psychologist will discuss any identified needs and recommended interventions.
+Along with psychometric tools, a comprehensive assessment also requires a consultation process that typically includes a developmental history interview with parents and teacher consultations.
+The results of the assessment are provided in a written report and the psychologist will discuss any identified needs and recommended interventions.

 There are various developmental assessment tools that are used for various purposes and age groups.
 We commonly use the following developmental assessment tools: